Customizing your Glue environment¶

 Here’s a quick example: the default image loader in Glue reads each color in

-an RGB image into 3 two-dimensional components.
+an RGB image into 3 two-dimensional attributes.
 Perhaps you want to be able

-to load these images into a single 3-dimensional component called
+to load these images into a single 3-dimensional attribute called

 Here’s how you could do this: